Funmun-Games/legal/Privacy_Policy.md

 #### Data we collect automatically.

-- Data about your account and game progress
+- Data about your game progress
-- Your IP address and mobile device identifiers (such as your device ID, advertising ID, MAC address, IMEI)
+- Your IP address
 - Data about your device, such as device name and operating system, browser type and language
 - Data we collect with cookies and similar technologies (see more below)
 - General location data